Lejiawan, Qinghai

 Lejiawan (乐家湾镇 (Lèjiāwān zhèn)) is a town in Chengdong District, Xining, Qinghai, China.
 In 2010, Lejiawan had a total population of 35,640: 18,725 males and 16,915 females: 4,919 aged under 14, 28,041 aged between 15 and 65 and 2,680 aged over 65.
 During the Republic of China, Lejiawan was mentioned in Amdo Tibetan folk songs as a military base of the Ma warlord family.
 As of today, the town has a mine and is one of the most prominent sources of pollution in its geographical area.
-The Xining Caojiapu International Airport adjacent to Lejiawan also adds both to acenomic activities as to pollution levels.
+The Xining Caojiapu International Airport adjacent to Lejiawan also adds both to economic activities as to pollution levels.